Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Problem Setup and Development of the Algorithm

+The observation model, which specifies the likelihood of an observation $\xi\in\Xi$ for each possible state $\theta \in \Theta$ is denoted by $L(\xi|\theta)$.
 Viewed as a function of $\xi$, $L(\xi|\theta)$ can be either a probability density function or a probability mass function, depending on whether $\xi$ is continuous or discrete.

-To ensure that the underlying true state can be successfully learned, we impose the following typical assumptions: \begin{assumption}[Finiteness of KL Divergence] For each pair of distinct states $\theta$ and $\theta'$, the Kullback–Leibler (KL) divergence\cite{thomas2006elements} between $L(\xi \mid \theta)$ and $L(\xi \mid \theta')$ satisfies:
+To ensure that the underlying true state can be successfully learned, we impose the following typical assumptions: \begin{assumption}[Finiteness of KL Divergence] For each pair of distinct states $\theta$ and $\theta'$, the Kullback–Leibler (KL) divergence\cite{thomas2006elements} between $L(\xi | \theta)$ and $L(\xi | \theta')$ satisfies:

 \end{assumption}